 – Keep an eye on your system’s performance and address any unusual sounds or issues promptly.

-Changes to come in 2024 for the HVAC industry
+Changes for the HVAC industry

 Starting from January 1, 2024, one critical aspect of the transition in the HVAC industry is the implementation of a 40 percent reduction in the production of HFCs (hydrofluorocarbons).
 This reduction is a significant step toward addressing the environmental impact of HFCs, which are potent greenhouse gases and contribute to climate change.